 How To Charge A New Kia Niro

-The 2025 Kia Niro EV is a stunning new all-electric SUV, offering a blend of impressive power, comfort in every row, and modern amenities.
-Its siblings, the Kia Niro Plug-In Hybrid and the Kia Niro Hybrid, offer alternative levels of electrification while providing many of the same attractive features.
-Choose the PHEV for the versatility of gasoline, hybrid, and electric-only driving, or let your SUV do the charging for you to provide electric assistance with the mild-hybrid variant.
+The 2026 Kia Niro EV is a stunning new all-electric SUV, offering a blend of impressive power, plush comfort in every row, and modern amenities.
+Its sibling, the Kia Niro Hybrid, offers an alternative level of electrification while providing many of the same attractive features; the former Kia Niro Plug-In Hybrid has been dropped from the automaker's stable for the 2026 model year.
+Choose the Niro EV and skip the gas pump altogether, or let your SUV do the charging for you to provide electric assistance with the mild-hybrid variant.

 The Kia Niro Hybrid doesn't require external charging to achieve exceptional fuel efficiency.
 This mild-hybrid sibling uses regenerative braking technology to juice up the battery while you drive.
 It works by capturing kinetic energy from your vehicle's braking system every time you slow down or come to a stop.
-This allows your vehicle to be more fuel efficient and go farther on every tank of gasoline, making this simplified version a perfect introduction to the world of automotive electrification.
+This allows your automobile to be more fuel-efficient and go farther on every tank of gasoline, making this simplified version a perfect introduction to the world of automotive electrification.

 Kia Niro EV Range & Specs

-There are multiple powertrain configurations for this SUV, so the Kia Niro range miles vary depending on which option you select.
-The Kia Niro EV electric range allows you to travel up to 253 miles1 on a fully charged battery – no gasoline required.
-That's enough to take you where you need to go without needing to stop and recharge often.
+There are two powertrain configurations for this SUV, and the Kia Niro EV range miles vary from the gas-and-electric driving potential of the Niro Hybrid.
+Let's start with the former.
+For the EV model, the Kia Niro electric range allows you to travel up to 253 miles1 on a fully charged battery – no gasoline required.
+That's plenty of mileage for daily commutes, weekly errands, or wherever else you need to go without the need to stop and recharge often.
 This all-electric range is consistent among the two available trim levels: Wind and Wave.
-The SUV's all-electric powertrain outputs 201 horsepower and 188 pound-feet of torque.
+The SUV's EV powertrain outputs 201 horsepower and 188 pound-feet of torque.

-If you'd like to know more new Kia Niro specs, our dealership is only one call away.
+You can discover more new Kia Niro specs in our research guides.
+Alternatively, if you're interested in the power and range of the now-defunct Kia Niro PHEV, our dealership is only one call away.
 We're happy to thoroughly review the performance details of each Kia Niro model with you.

-The all-electric Niro charging time depends on the type of charger used.
+The 2026 Kia Niro EV charge time depends on the type of charger used.
 You can choose between AC or DC charging, and each type of charging comes with different strengths and speeds.
 With AC home charging, you can charge your Kia Niro EV from 10% to 100% in as quickly as 6 hours and 5 minutes2 with an 11-kW charger.
 If you decide to charge at a public charging station with 350-kW DC fast chargers, you can expect to charge from 10% to 80% in just 43 minutes.2

 Charging Tips & Additional Info

-• Charge your vehicle overnight when using AC charging to get plenty of utility in the morning.
+- Charge your vehicle overnight when using AC charging to set yourself up with ample range in the morning.

-If you have more questions about how to get the optimal Kia Niro EV range, excellent battery health, or improved charging practices, give our Gunther Kia team a call.
+If you have more questions about achieving the optimal Kia Niro EV range, maintaining excellent battery health, or leveraging the best charging practices, give our Gunther Kia team a call.

 See the Kia Niro Variants in Our Gunther Kia Showroom Today

-Spend less time searching for "Kia Niro charging stations near me" and more time on the open road with an impressive Kia Niro EV range.
+Spend less time searching for "Kia Niro EV charging stations near me" and more time on the open road with an impressive Kia Niro EV range.
 With the Kia Niro range, miles of adventure lie ahead of you.
-Plus, with three different levels of electrification, there's a Kia Niro option to suit any motorist's needs.
-Whether you want the Kia Niro EV range of 253 miles1 or the Kia Niro PHEV range of 33 miles1 plus gasoline support, this vehicle delivers big savings on fuel.
+Plus, with two different levels of electrification, there's also an incredibly fuel-efficient Kia Niro variant for motorists who aren't ready to transition to full-on EV status.
+Whether you want the Kia Niro EV range of 253 miles1 or up to an EPA-estimated 53/54/53 MPG (City/Highway/Combined)3 with the Kia Niro Hybrid, this vehicle delivers big savings on fuel.

 If you're uncertain about EVs, give one a try.
 Our Kia Niro lease offers are a flexible, short-term path to exploring automotive electrification.